Common searched topics: Manufacturing, Label printing, Sales order

 3. Enter your WooCommerce store URL, then click Connect

-1. You’ll be redirected to WooCommerce, login, and select Approve to allow inFlow to connect to your store.
+1. You’ll be redirected to WooCommerce, log in, and select Approve to allow inFlow to connect to your store.

 2. You’ll be redirected back to inFlow you can set up how inFlow should work with WooCommerce.